joshjohanning/github-misc-scripts/gh-cli/README.md

 ### generate-repositories-list.sh

-Generates a list of repos in the organization - has many uses, but the exported repos can be used in the `delete-repos-from-list.sh` script.
+Generates a list of repos in the organization - has many uses, but the exported repos can be used in the `delete-repositories-from-list.sh` script.

 Credits to @tspascoal from this repo: https://github.com/tspascoal/dependabot-alerts-helper